the-scouts/por/sphinx_source/chapter-5.rst

 f.
 Funds not immediately required must be transferred into a suitable investment account held in the name of the County.

 g.
-County funds must be invested as specified by the Trustee Act 2000. :sup:`sv`
+County funds must be invested as specified by the Trustee Act 2000.\ :sv:`#`

 h.
 County funds may be invested in one of the special schemes run by Headquarters.